Editing an access control policy

 You can change the following settings or perform these actions:

-• Name and Description—Click Edit (edit icon) next to the name, make your changes, and click Save.
+• Name and description—Click Edit (edit icon) next to the name, make your changes, and click Save.

-• Associated Policies—To edit or change policies in the packet flow, click the policy type in the packet flow representation below the policy name.
+• Associated policies—To edit or change policies in the packet flow, click the policy type in the packet flow representation below the policy name.
 You can select the Prefilter Rules, Decryption, Security Intelligence, and Identity policies.
 When necessary, click Access Control to return to the access control rules.

 • Rules—To manage access control rules, and to inspect and block malicious traffic using intrusion and file policies, click Add Rule, or right-click an existing rule and select Edit or another appropriate action.
 The actions are also available from the More (more icon) button for each rule.
 See Create and Edit Access Control Rules.